Day 3

 Day 9

-We leave New Orleans this morning heading ever westwards along Louisiana’s Cajun country towards Texas.
+Houston and NASA - We leave New Orleans this morning heading ever westwards along Louisiana’s Cajun country towards Texas.
 As we enter the outskirts of Houston, our first stop is at the world-famous NASA Johnson Space Centre, still a working NASA base from where the international space station is controlled.
 We visit ‘Mission Control’, now restored to its 1965 look with all the original equipment and furniture – a unique experience.

-We also see a full-size Saturn V rocket which famously has no on-board computer, they were just too big at the time, plus the huge indoor training facility for the astronauts of the
+We also see a full-size Saturn V rocket which famously has no on-board computer, they were just too big at the time, plus the huge indoor training facility for the astronauts of the International Space Station.

 Day 10

-We continue further into the south Texas plains arriving in San Antonio this afternoon.
-Originally settled by the Spanish who built a mission station here, the Alamo, whose name was destined to be one of the most evocative words in American history.
+We then visit the Alamo, originally settled by the Spanish who built a mission station here, its name was destined to be one of the most evocative words in American history.
 It was here in 1836 that a seriously outnumbered group of settlers, including Davy Crockett and Jim Bowie, were besieged by the Mexican army for nearly two weeks before they were overrun.

-charming Riverwalk area with its many bars and restaurants, ideal for trying out the region’s famed Tex-Mex cuisine.
+Tonight, we stay just around the corner from the Alamo and within easy walking distance to the charming Riverwalk area with its many bars and restaurants, ideal for trying out the region’s famed Tex-Mex cuisine.

 Day 11